 Hopefully, you’ll never encounter a situation where you have to unleash your absolute power.
 Still, if you ever are, you’ll be able to reach a greater percentage of your capabilities if you weight train regularly.
 Plus, building functional muscle strength and size makes it easier to do all the things you have to do every day, activities you take for granted like moving furniture, lifting a heavy pet or child, and carrying a full trash can down the stairs and out to the street.
 You need strong, conditioned muscles to do these things.

 In addition, you have to think about the muscle loss you’ll inevitably encounter as you grow older.
-Strength training helps you hold onto that much-needed muscle tissue and helps reduce the metabolic slowdown that comes with age.
+Weight training helps you hold onto that much-needed muscle tissue and helps reduce the metabolic slowdown that comes with age.
 Next time you train, remind yourself that you’re stronger than you think you are and push a little harder on your final set.
 You’ll be glad you did.

 Scientific American.
 “When Fear Makes Us SuperHuman”